reymon359/how-to-live/docs/Embrace growing/index.md

 # Embrace growing

 Life is about growing.
-Live things are the ones that grow.
+Live things are the ones able to grow.

-As a fruit, growing means that you will get more mature.
-However, never leave the child inside yourself.
-Keep being curious and eager to do fun things.
-Be yourself.

-Accomplish goals and objectives to grow, it will motivate you and make you happier.

-Stepping out of the comfort zone will make you grow faster.
+Stepping out of your comfort zone will make you grow faster.

+Be motivated to grow, learn and accomplish goals.

-Not all of us grow at the same pace and in the same subjects.
+Not all of us grow at the same pace or the same subjects.
 Don't worry and think other people are growing faster.
-Maybe you have grown more in different things than them.
-Be open-minded and respect other people at all time.
+You may have grown more in different topics.
+Be open-minded and respect other people's pace of life.

-Growing is about getting to know yourself better.
-Spend time alone to accomplish it.
-However, remember that interacting with other people, getting to know new places and having new experiences will make you grow too.
+Growing is also about getting to know yourself better.
+Spend time alone and interact with other people.
 Try to find your balance between both.

+Getting to know new places and having new experiences will make you grow, too.

+While growing, never leave the child inside yourself.
+Keep being curious and eager to do fun things.

 ## Quotes